-funds in EUR or RSD deposited into a separate escrow account with a bank that is licensed by the National Bank of Serbia which acts as an escrow agent.
+funds in EUR or RSD deposited into a separate escrow account with a bank that is licensed by the National Bank of Serbia which acts as an escrow agent; and/or

+funds in EUR or RSD deposited on the Transporter’s account.

-In case when the Credit Support is provided in RSD, amount of the Credit Support for the purpose of the Articles 5.1.5 and 5.3.2 of this Network Code shall be recalculated in EUR at the middle rate of the National Bank of Serbia on the date of the issuance of bank guarantee or on the date of depositing the funds on the separate escrow account.
+In case when the Credit Support is provided in RSD, amount of the Credit Support for the purpose of the Articles 5.1.5 and 5.3.2 of this Network Code shall be recalculated in EUR at the middle rate of the National Bank of Serbia on the date of the issuance of bank guarantee or on the date of depositing the funds on the separate escrow account, or on the Transporter’s account.

 If User will provide several Credit Support instruments, it is entitled to combine different forms of Credit Support set out in the Article 5.1.1 of this Network Code.

-By providing the Credit Support, the User secures fulfilment of its obligation to pay Transmission Fee for the contracted Capacity Product and all other payment obligations undertaken by execution of the Short-Term GTA.
+By providing the Credit Support, the User secures fulfilment of its obligation to pay Transmission Fee for the contracted Standard Capacity Product and all other payment obligations undertaken by execution of the Short-Term GTA.
 Credit Support serves also as a precondition for the participation in the auctions from the Article 7 of this Network Code in the manner prescribed by the Article 5.3 of this Network Code.

 User provides Credit Support so that:

-for monthly, daily and Within-Day Capacity Products, amount of Credit Support corresponds to the Transmission Fee, which fee is equal to the product of Auction Price and quantity of Capacity Product for which User intends to submit offer;
+for monthly, daily and Within-Day Standard Capacity Products, amount of Credit Support corresponds to the Transmission Fee, which fee is equal to the product of Auction Price and quantity of Standard Capacity Product for which User intends to submit offer;

-for quarterly Capacity Products amount of Credit Support corresponds to the value of 2/3 of the Transmission Fee, which fee is equal to the product of Auction Price and quantity of Capacity Product for which User intends to submit offer;
+for quarterly Standard Capacity Products amount of Credit Support corresponds to the value of 2/3 of the Transmission Fee, which fee is equal to the product of Auction Price and quantity of Standard Capacity Product for which User intends to submit offer;

-for yearly Capacity Products amount of Credit Support corresponds to the value of 2/12 of the Transmission Fee, which fee is equal to the product of Auction Price and quantity of Capacity Product for which User intends to submit offer.
+for yearly Standard Capacity Products amount of Credit Support corresponds to the value of 2/12 of the Transmission Fee, which fee is equal to the product of Auction Price and quantity of Standard Capacity Product for which User intends to submit offer.

 User has no obligation to deliver Credit Support to the Transporter if it meets either of following criteria ("Rating Exemption"):